CITE: Evaluating Threats

 To edit a role, follow these steps:

-3. Select the role to be edited, and click on the Edit Icon next to the role.
+- Select the role to edit and click Edit next to the role.

-4. Here, users will be prompted the same role's edit component as when adding a new role.
+- The system opens the same edit component used when creating a new role.

-5. After doing all the necessary edits, click Save.
+- After making all necessary edits, click Save.

 Delete a Role